 All female members have coverage for women's preventive health services as recommended by the U.S. Department of Health and Human Services.
 These types of preventive health services include: yearly well-woman visits; domestic violence screening; human papillomavirus (HPV) DNA testing; screening for human immunodeficiency virus (HIV) infection; birth control methods and counseling (see "Family Planning"); screening for gestational diabetes; and breastfeeding support and breast pumps (see "Durable Medical Equipment").
 For a complete description of these covered preventive health services, you can call the Blue Cross and Blue Shield customer service office at the toll free phone number shown on your ID card.
-Or, you can also go online and log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.com.
+Or, you can also go online and log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.org.
 Your coverage for these preventive health services is subject to all of the provisions and requirements of this health plan.
-See other sections of your Subscriber Certificate to understand the provisions related to your coverage for prenatal care, routine GYN exams, family planning, and pharmacy benefits for birth control drugs and devices when you have prescription drug plan.
+See other sections of your Subscriber Certificate to understand the provisions related to your coverage for prenatal care, routine GYN exams, family planning, and pharmacy benefits for birth control drugs and devices when you have prescription drug coverage under this PPO health plan or under a Blue Cross and Blue Shield prescription drug plan.